A crucial element to have a stress free Quinceanera reception is to have an written program of the important events taking place during the reception.

-If you wish, you can also have the Quinceañera order of events printed on elegant paper and placed at the seat of each of your guests.
-This way, if they need to briefly step outside of the reception, they’ll know by what time to return to not miss the next event in your Quinceañera fiesta.
+A great idea is to print this program and placed at the seat of each of your guests, this way, if they need to briefly step outside of the reception, they’ll know by what time to return to not miss anything!

 Minutes before your arrival, the event coordinator, family member, DJ, or MC will announce for all guests to take a seat.
-While the DJ plays your entrance music, the progression should be as follows: your parents, your padrinos, your court, then you and your chambelan.
-If you wish to make your entrance with your parents instead, have your chambelan enter before you by himself.
-All parties involved in the grand entrance should go directly to their seat –but not sit – to prepare for the next step.
+While the DJ plays your entrance music, the progression should be as follows: your parents, your padrinos, your Quinceanera court, then you and your chambelan.

 All of your guests will be standing following your main entrance.
-Take advantage of this by going immediately into the Quinceañera toast.
+Take advantage of this by going immediately into the Quinceanera toast.
 This is typically done near the MC, DJ, or a microphone.
 Have your parents and padrinos stand by your side so that they too offer words of appreciation to your guests.
-And since toasting signifies a transition in the course of an event, your guests will be prepared for the next part of your Quinceañera reception.

-If you’re having a traditional Quinceañera, the change of the slippers and the dance of the last doll will follow the dinner.
-Then, the father and daughter dance will proceed, leading into the Quinceañera waltz.
-So that the excitement of your Quince does not drop, be ready to perform your Quinceañera surprise dance as soon as dinner or the father and daughter dance is over.
+If you’re having a traditional Quinceanera, the change of the slippers and the dance of the last doll will follow the dinner.
+Then, the father and daughter dance will proceed, leading into the Quinceanera waltz.
+So that the excitement of your Quince does not drop, be ready to perform your surprise dance right after.

 The Last Song

-End your Quinceañera on a high note by dancing the last song with your dad, mom, padrinos, and special people in your life.
+End your party on a high note by dancing the last song with your dad, mom, padrinos, and special people in your life.
 This is a kind and fun way of telling your guests that the party is officially over.